This post may contain affiliate links. Please see my disclosure policy for details.

 You will need to be patient if you want a good photo at the crossing.

-There’s tourists, pedestrians, tour groups and others all waiting for a photo.
+There are tourists, pedestrians, tour groups, and others all waiting for a photo.

 If you do want a good one without anyone in it, just be patient and your time will appear.
 Plus, you’ll need to be mindful of traffic.